 2. MATERIAL AND METHODS

 The present research was undertaken in Bikaner district, Rajasthan, selected deliberately due to its prominent role in chickpea cultivation and production within the state.
-Given its arid climate and sandy soils, the district offers a suitable environment to assess the influence of agricultural initiatives like the Cluster Front Line Demonstration (CFLD) program.
+Given its arid climate and sandy soils, the district offers a suitable environment to assess the influence of agricultural initiatives like the CFLD program.
 The study specifically concentrated on KVK Bikaner-I, which had implemented a greater number of CFLD programs between 2016 and 2020 compared to KVK Bikaner-II.
 Out of the district's eight tehsils, Bikaner and Kolayat were purposively chosen based on their high concentration of CFLD participants.
 A sample of 200 farmers was drawn using proportionate random sampling, comprising 100 beneficiary farmers who had engaged with CFLD activities and received training from KVK, and 100 non-beneficiary farmers who had been cultivating chickpea for at least five years but had no exposure to CFLD initiatives.
 Data collection was carried out through structured interviews to evaluate and compare the agricultural practices and performance of both groups, with the objective of generating insights into the effectiveness of extension services in enhancing chickpea production.

 3. results and discussion